standardnotes/filesafe-relay/README.md

 # Filesafe Relay

-This is the server component that is part of the larger Filesafe system.
-It deals with relaying files to the proper 3rd party storage provider, such as Dropbox, Google Drive, etc.

 This is the server component that is part of the larger FileSafe system.
 It deals with relaying files to the proper 3rd party storage provider, such as Dropbox, Google Drive, WebDAV, or AWS S3.

 ## Setting up